CEO-netizen/zhesp2/README.md

 - `decrypt` — Decrypt an encrypted token.
 - `genkey` — Generate a new encryption key.
 - `listversions` — List supported encryption versions.
 - `encryptfile` — Encrypt a file or directory.
+Supports paths with `~` which are resolved to the user's home directory.
 - `decryptfile` — Decrypt a file or directory.
 - `help` — Show detailed help or help for a specific command.
 - `exit` — Exit the program.